conan-io/docs/security/sanitizers.rst

 This way, you can keep your existing CMake toolchain file and still leverage Conan profiles to manage other settings.

+Note that this approach only works if all dependencies are built using CMake and the ``CMakeToolchain`` integration.
+If you have dependencies using other build systems (e.g., Meson, Autotools), those dependencies will not receive the sanitizer flags defined in your custom CMake toolchain file.

 Practical Usage Examples
 ------------------------